-As the above discussion reveals, chiasmus is a unique rhetorical device which is employed by writers to create a special artistic effect in order to lay emphasis on what they want to communicate.
-Richard A. Lanham in his treatise, Analyzing Prose, puts forward his interesting point of view about chiasmus in the following words:
+As the above discussion reveals, chiasmus is a unique rhetorical device that is employed by writers to create a special artistic effect, in order to lay emphasis on what they want to communicate.
+In his treatise, Analyzing Prose, Richard A. Lanham puts forward his interesting point of view about chiasmus in the following words:

 “By keeping the phrase but inverting its meaning we use our opponent’s own power to overcome him, just as a judo expert does.
 So a scholar remarked of another’s theory, ‘Cannon entertains that theory because that theory entertains Cannon.’
 The pun on ‘entertain’ complicates the chiasmus here, but the judo still prevails — Cannon is playing with the power of his own mind rather than figuring out the secrets of the universe.”